3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Random Forest Implementation

 Our implementation of the auto-context random forest suggested in "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" will be built using the `Accord.MachineLearning` namespace.
 More specifically the structure will be built with the  `RandomForest`, `DecisionTree`, and `DecisionNode` classes.
-The random forest will first use the built-in learning functions for training and later be modified to more closely resemble the training of Brachmann *et al.* [@brachmann, @accord].
+The random forest will first use the built-in learning functions for training and later be modified to more closely resemble the training of Brachmann *et al.* [@brachmann;@accord].

 ### RANSAC Implementation